Snakes & Lattes: Games

 The Snakes & Lattes Annex location began in 2010 with approximately 1,200 games, and its collection, under the guidance of a game curator, had grown to about 3,000 games by 2015, all of which are available to the public to be played for as long as desired for a small cover charge.
 The cafés sell a wide variety of games, at both locations and through an online store.
 Trained 'game gurus', some with teaching backgrounds, are on hand to help newcomers learn games they are unfamiliar with.

 Snakes & Lattes features a monthly Game Designers Night, where game designers offer prototypes to be tested by the public, as well as regularly hosting tutorials and tournaments.

-Roll With It
+Roll With It Controversy

-In February 2024, Snakes and Lattes corporate management arrived unannounced at their Virginia-based location and laid off the entire staff without warning.
+"Roll With It" was a board game café in Virginia Beach acquired by Snakes and Lattes, that was the location of a controversial mass layoff in February 2024, where Snakes and Lattes corporate management arrived unannounced and laid off the entire staff without warning.

+The company then stated that the decision was made to address issues and improve the location, and that advance warning was intentionally withheld to avoid any disruption.
+The café was then temporarily closed for renovation, however, it never reopened.

 Publishing division

 In July 2017, Snakes & Lattes announced the formation of its own board game publishing division.
 One month later, it officially received its first publishing contract, including exclusive distribution rights and a $200,000 signing bonus.
 Snakes & Lattes retained the services of graphic designer Daniel Bieber in this effort.

 On May 29, 2018, Amfil Technologies, Inc. acquired French board game publisher and distributor Morning in an all cash deal worth €150,000.
 It continued running from France as Snakes & Lattes Publishing SAS.
 This acquisition gave Snakes & Lattes ownership of five games, including IKAN, Red Panda and Kill the Unicorns.